Bone (comics): Other characters

 A separatist group of Veni Yan who are led by Tarsil.
 Although they wear similar hoods to the Veni Yan they are distinguishable by the eye on their hoods.
 The Vedu do not worship, or even respect, dragons, claiming that they have all gone into hiding or are uncaring enough to ignore their people.
-They have kept order in Aethia for much of the time that Rose and Thorn were in exile, and claim that things are better that way.
+They have kept order in Atheia for much of the time that Rose and Thorn were in exile, and claim that things are better that way.
 However, some people disagree and continue to set out dragon shrines, which are forcibly removed by the Vedu.

 Reception

 Critical praise

 Bone had only six issues published when it was selected for "Palmer's Picks" by Tom Palmer Jr., who commented that "Smith's artwork is deceptively simple.
 He doesn't use much flash, yet he is a master of conveying gesture and body language for both humorous and dramatic effect".
 He also noted that "the series has only recently begun, yet it has been met with enormous amounts of critical praise from people ranging from Will Eisner to Peter David".
 Michael Arner from PopMatters.com was initially not impressed with the black and white artwork, and at first disappointed at the ending, hoping for a more conclusive dénouement.
 However, he ultimately praised the depth of the characterizations and Smith's ability to mix humor and adventure as perfect.

 Bob's Comics Review described the work as "Tolkienesque" in its compulsive progression from a simple comic tale to a sprawling epic.
 Although critical of the earlier issues, the writer came to enjoy the range of writing "from slapstick (the cow race is a classic), to the scary yet hilarious rat creatures, to intimations of high fantasy".
 Smith's sense of timing was praised as well as the creator's use of the silent panel and "repeated scene with variations of movement or perspective".
 In 2004, Time critic Andrew Arnold called Bone "the best all-ages graphic novel yet published".
 In 2011, IGN ranked Bone 60th in the Top 100 comic book heroes.